swiftly-solution/documentation/docgen/output/events/gameevents/onroundannouncelastroundhalf.md

 ---

 # OnRoundAnnounceLastRoundHalf
-This event is triggered when round_announce_last_round_half is triggered
+This event is triggered when round_announce_last_round_half is triggered.
 ::: tabs
 @tab Lua
 ```lua